There are many different types of paper, depending on how they are manufactured.

 What is Acid-Free Paper?

-It is made from wood but does not contain lignin.
+These papers are less expensive than archival paper but, have a different manufacturing process than archival paper.
+Today, much of the commercially produced paper is acid-free.
+Acid-Free Paper is manufactured in an alkaline environment or is made from wood that does not contain lignin.
 The wood is also treated with a mild base (usually calcium or magnesium bicarbonate) to neutralize the natural acids.
-Papers that have been treated will be labeled as "acid-free" but may be missing the "non-archival" markup; these papers are less expensive than archival paper.
-Today, much of the commercially produced paper is acid-free.
+Papers that have been treated will be labeled as "acid-free" but may be missing the "non-archival" markup.
+Acid-Free Paper prevent or minimize yellowing, browning, and crumbling of the paper over time and includes these characteristics:

 What is Archival Paper?

-It is a permanent, durable, acid-free paper made from cotton or wood using a different process.
-Archival paper is meant for publications of high legal, historical, or significant value.
-In the USA, the ANSI standards must also approve such papers.
+Archival paper is paper that meets certain standards of permanence and durability, in addition to being acid-free.
+It is a permanent, durable, acid-free paper made from cotton or wood using a different process than just the acid-free.
+This paper is meant for publications of high legal, historical, or significant value.
+In the United States, the American National Standards Institute or ANSI standards must also approve such papers.
 The international standard for "permanent" paper is ISO 9706, and for "archival" paper, the standard is ISO 11108.
+It includes these characteristics:

 Cotton rag paper is often used for archival purposes, as it is not made from wood-based pulp.
 Thus, "archival paper" is sometimes broken down into two categories:

-• Archival-grade (also Museum-grade) — cotton rag paper made from cotton pulp.
+- Archival-grade (also Museum-grade) cotton rag paper is made from cotton pulp.

 What is Paper Weight?

-Drawing papers are designated by weight, giving the user an idea of the thickness or stability of the paper.
+Drawing papers are designated by weight, which gives the user an idea of their thickness or stability.

 It is most commonly dictated according to pounds.
 The weight designation is the physical weight of a paper ream of 500 sheets.
 For example, heavy watercolor paper will weigh more than sheets of thin tracing paper.